 What is Joe Biden's Net Worth and Salary?

-Joe Biden Net Worth and Salary: Joe Biden is an American politician who has a net worth of $9 million.
-Joe served as a Senator from Delaware from 1973 to 2009.
+Joe Biden is an American politician who has a net worth of $9 million.
+Joe Biden served as a Senator from Delaware from 1973 to 2009.
 He then served as the 47th Vice President of the United States under President Barack Obama from 2009 to 2017.
 In 2020, he became the Democratic nominee for the U.S. presidential election, running against Donald Trump.
 In November 2020 he defeated Donald Trump in a landslide victory (both electorally and in the popular vote) to become America's 46th President.